History 11: Political & Social History of the United States

-If you send me an email, please make sure you tell me your section number and your full name.
+- If you send me an email, please make sure you tell me your section number and your full name in the "subject" field.
 Otherwise, it's difficult to answer your questions correctly.

-- See the reading assignment (click on the appropriate Homework Questions/Lecture Outlines link below and look at the top of that page) and look over the homework questions carefully.
+- Click on the appropriate Homework Questions/Lecture Outlines link below and look at the top of that page to see the pages assigned.
+Then, before you read, look over the homework questions carefully.
 Only then read.

 - DON’T read the way you've probably learned to read for prior history classes.